-"§ 143C-124.
+"§ 143D-124.
 Power to hire and procure services.

 (a) The Director shall hire, subject to the approval of the Commission, the professional, clerical, technical, and administrative personnel needed to carry out the provisions of this Chapter.
 No person shall be employed by the Commission who has been convicted of a felony within the last 10 years.
-Each person employed by the Commission shall execute an authorization to allow an investigation of the person's background.
+Each person employed by the

-(b) The Director may, and is encouraged to, subject to the approval of the Commission, outsource all feasible operational tasks to two or more vendors for the purposes of limiting the number of State employees to essential policy making positions.
+- 1 Commission shall execute an authorization to allow an investigation of the person's background. - (b) The Director may, and is encouraged to, subject to the approval of the Commission, outsource all feasible operational tasks for the purposes of limiting the number of State employees to essential policy-making positions.

-"§ 143C-125.
+"§ 143D-125.
 Assistant directors.